 Beginning the first day of classes through Census Day, a student may obtain an audit form at the Office of the Registrar in the Student Services Building, first floor customer service area.
-Please consult www.utdallas.edu/student/registrar/faq.html for more detailed audit procedures and associated non-refundable fees.
+Please consult the Office of the Registrar's FAQ for more detailed audit procedures and associated non-refundable fees.

 The standard course load is 15 semester credit hours for a long semester and 12 semester credit hours in the summer.